 Risk assessment using the Sedex SAQ

-The Kirin Group is a member of the Supplier Ethical Data Exchange (Sedex), a non-profit organization.
-In addition to the Oceania Adult beverages Business, which has been using Sedex for the first time, the entire Kirin Group will utilize Sedex Self-Assessment to strengthen risk assessment in the supply chain.
+The Kirin Group has joined the Supplier Ethical Data Exchange (Sedex), which provides an online platform for "managing and improving working conditions" in the supply chain.
+In addition to the Oceania Alcoholic Beverages business, which is the first to use the platform, the entire group will use Sedex's self-assessment to enhance risk assessment in the supply chain.

 Utilization in Oceania Alcoholic Beverages Business